Al-Quwa Al-Jawiya: Foundation and early development (1931–1948)

+Central FA League success (1948–1974)

 Al-Quwa Al-Jawiya being awarded the Iraq Central FA Altruism Cup trophy in 1964.

 Jawiya were one of the six teams to compete in the 1956–57 season which saw a double-elimination format introduced for the first time.
 In 1957, Jawiya completed the signing of Ammo Baba, one of the best players in Iraqi football history, and won their first league title in Ammo's first season at the club in 1957–58, after Al-Shorta Select XI withdrew from the replay of the final.
 Al-Quwa Al-Jawiya Al-Malakiya were renamed to Al-Quwa Al-Jawiya (Air Force) when Iraq became a republic in 1958.
 The 1959–60 season saw Jawiya reach the final of the league again, but they lost 3–0 to Al-Athori.
 Jawiya secured their second league title in the 1961–62 season as the league changed to a round-robin format.
 This qualified them for the 1962 Iraq Central FA Altruism Cup (later known as Iraq Central FA Perseverance Cup) which they won by defeating Al-Kuliya Al-Askariya 4–2.
 Jawiya won the league title again in 1963–64 and also won the Iraq Central FA Altruism Cup again that year.
 They were once managed by Scotsman Frank Hill in the fifties, a player at Arsenal and manager at Notts County and Charlton Athletic – attempting on two separate occasions to sign Jawiya's star inside forward Ammo Baba.
 They had another British link as the team featured former Bristol Rovers reserve Youra Eshaya who went on to become one of the longest-serving players at the club from 1955 to 1971.
 Jawiya claimed their fourth title in 1972–73, winning the league with a 100% win record (seven wins from seven games).